G-Balamurugan/RunDeck_Interpretation/README.md

 ### Result Summary

-- A comprehensive summary is compiled in an `output_jobs.xlsx` file.
+- A detailed summary is consolidated in the `output_jobs.xlsx` file.
+- The Excel file is organized, with each sheet dedicated to providing job descriptions for a specific service, the sheet names correspond to the respective service names.
-- This Excel file serves as structured output, providing a clear overview of the extracted data, generated Cron Expressions, and their corresponding descriptions.
+- This structured output enhances clarity, offering a comprehensive overview of the extracted data, generated Cron Expressions, and their associated descriptions.

 ## Usage